abhi-vachani/finding-competitive-advantages-in-fantasy-soccer/README.md

 # finding-competitive-advantages-in-fantasy-soccer

+## Important: Open the "Research_Paper.pdf" file to understand the project in greater detail.

 This is the README file in the directory for Abhi Vachani's part of the Final Code Drop.
 Project Name: Finding Competitive Advantages In Fantasy Soccer Using Data Analytics
 Partner: Argy Sakti